Acting Games | Drama Exercises and Games for Kids and Adults

 Word Association with Clicks

-This game is played by professional theatre companies, and can also work really well with late primary and high school kids.
+This game is played by professional theatre companies, but can also work well with late primary and high school kids.

-2. Firstly, teach your students the rhythm which they will make with their bodies: thigh slap, clap, then click (right hand), click (left hand)
+2. Firstly, teach participants a rhythm they will make with body percussion: thigh slap, clap, then click (right hand), click (left hand) Repeat this until everybody is comfortable with it.

-Tip: Stress the importance of keeping the rhythm steady.
-Groups tend to naturally speed up quite quickly.
-Students often find this game particularly funny, so try to keep them focused.
+Tip: Stress the importance of keeping the rhythm steady: groups tend to panic, and therefore speed up to compensate.

 Tip: If the rhythm is too confusing, try a simple game of word association around the circle instead.